The Center for Pastoral Effectiveness is a 501c3 non-profit organization.

 "the most valuable continuing education experience!"

-What makes the Center such a valuable resource since 1999?
+What makes the Center for Pastoral Effectiveness such a valuable resource since 1999?
 Watch 24 hour news and you will get a reason.
-There's lots of anxiety out there.
-Start with the elections and then consider economics, water issues, sexual topics, ISIS, and add to that the changing face of the church.
+There's lots of anxiety out there!
+Start with the Covid-19!
+Who knows what this will mean for leaders.
+How is that going to change the face of the church?
+Add to that the elections approaching and then consider economics, water issues, sexual topics, ISIS.
 You hear it!
 You feel it!
 And so do the people in your church.
 That anxiety always ends up at the door of you as their clergy leader!
 It is absolutely imperative that you as a clergy leader reflect on how you can deal with this anxiety because, most of the time, that anxiety will get focused, even fixated, on you.
+There has never been a more important time for connecting to the Center for Pastoral Effectiveness.

-There is a process that, if integrated into your ministry, can assist you in "responding" to that reactivity rather than "reacting" to it.
-There is a process that can help you manage yourself and maintain healthy leadership with your church and your family.
+This is a process that, if integrated into your ministry, can assist you in "responding" to all that reactivity rather than "reacting" to it.
+And there is a leadership process that can help you manage yourself and maintain healthy leadership with your church and your family.

 The Center was created to Maintain Ministers (You) in Ministry by focusing on Family Systems thinking.
 The Center is a "pastoral" model.
 The pastoral role is uniquely different than any other leadership model.
 Sure, it includes administrating, preaching, leading, fascilitating but there is something more, something deeper to this role.
 The Center connects to that!
 The Center was designed BY a minister FOR ministers!
 You won't regret this journey.